Adventistforever/WelcomeRoleMessages/README.md

 ### Configuring the bot

 1. Open config.json in your favorite editor (located in /app)
-2. Paste the token you copied above (step 9) into the config.json
-3. Add *ONE** target channel or member ID for messages to be sent when a DM cannot be sent to the member (privacy settings) - default `null`
+2. Add *ONE** target channel or member ID for messages to be sent when a DM cannot be sent to the member (privacy settings) - default `null`
 3. Add your comma seperated list of IDs for the roles you wish to monitor
 4. Open the /app/data directory and view the sample file included as it contains specific instructions
 5. Add your custom messages with the correct naming convetion